lukejoneslj/Walk-Therapy/README.md

 ### Prerequisites

 - Node.js 18.x or later
-- An OpenAI API key with access to GPT-4o Mini and GPT-4o Realtime
+- An OpenAI API key with access to GPT-4o Mini and GPT-4o Mini Realtime

 ### Installation